 The American Studies program encourages the interdisciplinary study of the cultures and politics of the United States, the changing representations of national identity, and the construction of borderland and diasporic cultures over time.
 Each student in the major combines courses in American Studies with courses from other relevant disciplines (literature, history, the arts, and the social sciences) to explore these broad topics from local, national, and global perspectives.
 Through the selection of an area of concentration, each student develops a focus for course work in the major.
 The program encourages scholarly work in nontraditional combinations of disciplines; at the same time, however, it assumes and requires a substantial foundation of knowledge in the history and culture of the United States.
 Students interested in the major are encouraged to consult with the director of undergraduate studies as early as possible.

-Requirements of the major for the Class of 2019 and subsequent classes All students majoring in American Studies must take fourteen term courses approved by the program’s faculty.
+The major for the Class of 2019 and subsequent classes All students majoring in American Studies must take fourteen term courses approved by the program’s faculty.
 Although a good deal of freedom in course selection is permitted, it is expected that all students will acquaint themselves with the materials, skills, and perspectives of cultural studies.
 Accordingly, the major requires completion—preferably by the end of the sophomore year, but no later than the end of the junior year—of at least four gateway courses (AMST 111–299), including two in cultural history/cultural studies, one broad survey course in American literature, and one course preparatory for work in the student's area of concentration, to be selected in consultation with the director of undergraduate studies.
-One of these four courses must be one of the designated "Early Americas" courses as listed on the American Studies Web site.
+One of these four courses must be one of the designated "Early Americas" courses as listed on the American Studies Website.
 An additional five concentration courses from diverse disciplines must be taken for a letter grade, one of which must incorporate a comparable topic from a non-U.S. perspective.
 Two electives chosen from the American Studies course offerings are also required.

 Students must take two junior seminars (AMST 300–399) during their junior year.
 At least one of the seminars must fall within the student’s area of concentration, described below.
 In each of the seminars, students are expected to demonstrate proficiency in interdisciplinary research and analysis through the production of critical essays on primary source materials or a paper of fifteen to twenty pages.
 Sophomores contemplating a junior term abroad are urged to take one of the junior seminars in the spring term of their sophomore year.